List of highest-grossing animated films in the United States and Canada

 The following are lists of highest-grossing animated films in the United States and Canada.

 Included on the list are charts of the top box-office earners, a chart of high-grossing animated films adjusted for inflation.

 Animated family films have performed consistently well at the box office, with Disney films enjoying lucrative re-releases prior to the home video era.
-Disney also enjoyed later success with its Pixar brand, of which the Toy Story films, the Finding Nemo films, and Inside Out have been the best performers; beyond Pixar, the Shrek, Ice Age, Madagascar and Despicable Me series have met with the most success.
+Disney also enjoyed later success with its Pixar brand, of which the films from Toy Story, Finding Nemo, The Incredibles, and Inside Out have been the best performers; beyond Pixar, the Shrek, Ice Age, Madagascar and Despicable Me series have met with the most success.
 The Jungle Book and Mickey Mouse series saw successful returns after lying dormant for decades.

 List of highest-grossing animated films in Canada and the United States

 Computer animation

 The following is a list of highest-grossing computer animated films in the United States and Canada.